A-Ravioli/plus/plus/design.md

 ## 10. Detailed Frontend Design and User Flow

+### First Experience with the App
+Users should signup and create a unique username.
+Then, they should be prompted to load in their contacts.
+They should be able to select specific contacts to add as friends and either invite to the app or add as a friend in the app if they are already a user.
+Then, they should go to a page where they can select a profile picture.
+Lastly, they should be prompted to write a journal entry in the bullet format.
+Once they have written a journal entry, they can post it and see their friends' journals for that day.
+They can't edit the journal entry once it's posted.

 ### Frontend Framework and Tools
 - Build the app using Expo and React Native for rapid development and cross-platform support
 - Use React Navigation to manage the app's screen transitions and bottom tab navigation